SalmaKazemiRashed/AI_agent/README.md

 pip install packages from pypi.org

 chapter 2: AI agent, chatbot, Agentic AI, and n8n

+AI agents are good to have these days, we will compare them to chatbots and also we will define Agentic AI.

+AI agent: a software layer that would do us some repetitive tasks and frequently (They won't need access level and won't need much thinking).

+Agentic revolution: Cloud  -->  SaaS
+                    Mobile -->  App
+                    Agents --> Agentic Economy
+LLMs will be used in Agent AIs.

+There was chatgpt moment at 2022.
+Now is AI agent moment for us.
+They are all like personal agents for us.
+There are different Agents: Customer Agents, Employee Agents, Creative Agents, Data Agents, Code Agents, Security Agents

+LLMs give rise to the Agentic economy.

+AI agents change

 chapter 3: LLM and propmt engineering